Air Force Dress, Appearance and Uniform Standards

 Tattoos and Brands, and Body Piercing

 The guidelines have details about what is and aren't allowed for tattoos, brands, body piercings and other body modifications.
 They can't have any objectionable content or bring discredit to the Air Force, whether you are in or out of uniform.
 A professional military image is required.
 Tattoos cannot be on the face, head, or hands (other than one wedding ring tattoo).
+See new AF policy on tattoos.

 Service Dress Uniform